Modern 'til Midnight

 Café Modern and Lobby Bar

-Cash bars are available from 6 pm until last call at 11:30 pm.
-Enjoy a global assortment of Modern appetizers and Café Modern food service in the restaurant from 5 to 9 pm.
-The Modern Grill will offer hamburgers, hot dogs, and picnic fare available for dining outside on the lawn from 6 to 11 pm.
+Cash bars are available from 6 p.m. until last call at 11:30 p.m.
+Enjoy a global assortment of Modern appetizers and Café Modern food service in the restaurant from 6 to 9 pm.
+The Modern Grill will have hamburgers, hotdogs and picnic fare available for dining outside on the lawn from 6 to 11 pm.
 Beverages and food are not included in admission price.
-Bars are cash only.

-Café Modern will have picnic basket dinners for two available to preorder for $40.
+NEW!
+Café Modern will have picnic basket dinners for 2 available to pre-order for $40.

 Happenings in the Galleries

-The special exhibition México Inside Out: Themes in Art Since 1990 will be on view, along with select works from the Modern's permanent collection.
+Special exhibitions Glenn Ligon: America and FOCUS: Katie Paterson will be on view in the galleries along with select works from the Modern's permanent collection.
 Throughout the evening there will be special activities in the galleries, including spotlight tours, and art explorations.
-Modern ’til Midnight admission includes access to the galleries.
+Admission includes access to galleries.